JUDGING WESTERN AUSTRALIA REVENUES 1881-1965

 This is the second in the series of ‘Let’s Educate the Judges’ in evaluating the exhibits of the Australian States Railway and Revenue Stamps.

-In judging Western Australia revenue stamps, there is only a couple of specialised listings available to revenue judge: In the early 1930's Bassett Hull wrote an excellent series in 'The Australian Stamp Monthly' entitled "Fiscal Philately - Western Australia" this work is added to with the knowledge of Bromfield who was president of the PSWA at the time, this work also includes shipment dates & printing records from both De La Rue printings of London and the Government Printer WA.
+In judging Western Australia revenue stamps, there are only a couple of specialised listings available to the revenue judge: In the early 1930's Bassett Hull wrote an excellent series in 'The Australian Stamp Monthly' entitled "Fiscal Philately - Western Australia" this work is added to with the knowledge of Bromfield who was president of the PSWA at the time, this work also includes shipment dates & printing records from both De La Rue printings of London and the Government Printer WA.
 In the ‘The Fiscal Stamps of Western Australia’ by V. E. Dzelme 1987.
 Bassett Hulls work is parroted, Dzelme does add information on the smaller taxes.
 Although a good start Dzelme is in need of an update.
 These works have drawn on printing records and not from material known in private hands, for example no workers homes board stamps have surfaced, but are listed in Dzelme with 300,000 stamps issued.
 Other reference available: ‘The Perkins Bacon & De La Rue Printings’ by Bassett Hull, 1932.

 Western Australia revenues have been coming onto the open market in their thousands in very recent years.
 The majority of these have come from two retired employees of the Western Australia Lands Department.
 Between them they have liberated revenue stamps during the course of 40 years employment.
 With both parties flooding the market place this has opened the door for new exhibits to be compiled and exhibited on this Australian State.